MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 ### Stay compatible in Evergreen mode

-Web is constantly evolving.
-The Evergreen WebView2 Runtime stays up to date to provide you with the latest features and security fixes.
-To ensure your app stays compatible with the web, we recommend you set up some testing infrastructure.
+The Web is constantly evolving.
+The Evergreen WebView2 Runtime is kept up-to-date to provide you with the latest features and security fixes.
+To ensure your app stays compatible with the web, we recommend you set up testing infrastructure.

 Non-stable Microsoft Edge channels \(Beta/Dev/Canary\) provide a sneak peek into what is coming next into WebView2 Runtime.
 Just like developing websites for Microsoft Edge, we recommend that you test your WebView2 app regularly.
-Test your WebView2 app against one of the non-stable channels, and update your app to adjust or [report issues][GithubMicrosoftedgeWebviewfeedback] if issues arise.
-Typically Dev and Betas are the recommended channels.
+Test your WebView2 app against one of the non-stable channels, and update your app or [report issues][GithubMicrosoftedgeWebviewfeedback] if issues arise.
+Typically Dev and Beta are the recommended channels.
 To help you decide which channel is right, navigate to [Overview of the Microsoft Edge channels][DeployEdgeMicrosoftEdgeChannels].
-You can download the [non-stable Microsoft Edge channel][DownloadNonstableEdge] on your test environment, and use `regkey` or environment variable to indicate the channel preference for your testing app.
+You can download the [non-stable Microsoft Edge channel][DownloadNonstableEdge] on your test environment, and use `regkey` or environment variables to indicate the channel preference for your testing app.
 For more information, navigate to [CreateCoreWebView2EnvironmentWithOptions][ReferenceWin32Webview2IdlCreatecorewebview2environmentwithoptions].
 You may also use [WebDriver][HowtoWebdriver] to automate WebView2 testing.

 ## Fixed Version distribution mode

 > [!NOTE]
-> The Fixed Version distribution mode is under Public Preview.
+> The Fixed Version distribution mode is in Public Preview.

 The Fixed Version distribution mode was previously named bring-your-own.

 For constrained environments with strict compatibility requirements, consider using the Fixed Version distribution mode.
 Select and package a specific version of the WebView2 Runtime using the Fixed Version distribution mode.
 You may specify the timing of Runtime updates for your app.
-The Fixed Version distribution mode doesn't receive any automatic updates, plan to update your app and Runtime.
+The Fixed Version distribution mode doesn't receive any automatic updates.
+You should plan to update your app and the Runtime.

 To use the Fixed Version mode,